Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Figure 4.1 - The interop join is directional.
 ESM importing CJS receives a facade around module.exports; CJS loading ESM receives an ESM namespace only when the target graph can finish synchronously.

 The extension rules are fixed.
-Current Node also has syntax detection for ambiguous .js input that lacks an explicit "type" field, but package authors should not build an interop contract on ambiguity.
-The "type" field remains the single most consequential line in package.json for this topic because it determines what .js means throughout the package.
+Current Node can also use syntax detection for ambiguous .js files that do not have an explicit "type" field, but package authors should avoid making users depend on ambiguity.

 Importing CJS from ESM

-module.exports = { port: 3000, host: 'localhost' };the ESM import receives that object as config, so code reads config.port and config.host in the ordinary way.
+module.exports = { port: 3000, host: 'localhost' };then the ESM file receives that object as config.

 const foo = 1;